openlyrics/openlyrics/docs/source/glossary.rst

         Clasifying songs to various groups along suitability.

     transliteration
-        Writing text of one writing system using another writing system.
+        Transcription of text in one alphabet to another while retaining the language it was written in.
 For instance writing Chinese characters using latin.